Yehonatal/MeKata/README.md

 Because let's be real, who needs those mediocre dashboards anyway?
 With `MeKata`, you'll have access to the most cutting-edge, state-of-the-art technology available on the market: a notepad and a pen.
 But don't let the simplicity fool you - this is where the magic happens.
 With `MeKata`, you'll be able to track your progress, set goals, and watch in amazement as your brain expands like a balloon on a helium-infused rampage.well when i know how to build something like that :(

 So, join me on this epic journey of self-improvement and enlightenment.
 Who knows, maybe we'll even surpass the knowledge of the ancient Greek philosophers.
 Or at least get a few extra points on that pesky dashboard.
 Let's do this!

+## License

+This project is licensed under the MIT License - see the `LICENSE` file for details.